VMFS Recovery

 Sometimes we receive requests on recovery of RAID5 array with more than 1 failed drive.

-Now, if you have some time and patience, let me explain complexity and possible solutions of this problem.
+Now, if you have some time and patience, let me explain the complexity and possible solutions to this problem.

 Why it's impossible to recover data from RAID 5 with more than 1 failed disk

 In 4 disk array RAID 5, data is split into 3 stripes+1 parity for recovery.
-Considering stripe 256kb, a 2 Mb file will be written like:
+Considering stripe 256kb, a 2 Mb file will be written like this:

 1-st HDD 2-nd HDD 3-rd HDD 4-th HDD